-However, JProfiler does not collect allocation tree information for garbage collected objects by default, because the data for live objects only can be maintained with far less overhead.
-When switching the liveness selector in the "Allocation Call Tree" or "Allocation Hotspots" view to a mode that includes garbage collected objects, JProfiler suggests to change the recording type.
+However, JProfiler does not collect allocation tree information for garbage-collected objects by default, because the data for live objects only can be maintained with far less overhead.
+When switching the liveness selector in the "Allocation Call Tree" or "Allocation Hotspots" view to a mode that includes garbage collected objects, JProfiler suggests changing the recording type.
 This is a change in the profiling settings, so all previously recorded data will be cleared if you choose to apply the change immediately.
 If you would like to change this setting in advance, you can do so in "Advanced Settings" -> "Memory Profiling" in the session settings dialog.

 Next stop: heap walker

 Any more advanced type of question will involve references between objects.
 For example, the sizes that are displayed in the recorded objects, allocation tree and allocation hot spot views are shallow sizes.
 They just include the memory layout of the class, but not any referenced classes.
 To see how heavy objects of a class really are, you often want to know the retained size, meaning the amount of memory that would be freed if those objects were removed from the heap.

 This kind of information is not available in the live memory views, because it requires enumerating all objects on the heap and performing expensive calculations.
 That job is handled by the heap walker.
 To jump from a point of interest in the live memory views into the heap walker, the Show in Heap Walker tool bar button can be used.
 It will take you to the equivalent view in the heap walker.

 If no heap snapshot is available, a new heap snapshot is created, otherwise JProfiler will ask you whether to use the existing heap snapshot.